 When you choose your Host, there are several good hosting companies online.
 There are multiple types of Web hosting services like Shared Hosting, Linux or Windows VPS hosting, and Dedicated hosting service.
 You’ll receive login information to access the host control panel.
-Here you can set up anything from adding subdomains (if the hosting service allows it), add more users, and install CMS app that will run your website.
+There you can set up anything from adding subdomains (if the hosting service allows it), adding more users, and installing a CMS app that will run your website.

-Find CMS installation menu and choose WordPress one-click installation to automatically upload the app to your server and activate it.
-You’ll get a notification that the installation was successful and you’ll also get an email with the login information for the WordPress dashboard of your website.
-Now your website is set and you can move on to the next step.
+Find the CMS installation menu and choose WordPress one-click installation to automatically upload the app to your server and activate it.
+You’ll get a notification that the installation was successful, and you’ll also get an email with the login information for the WordPress dashboard of your website.
+Now your website is set, and you can move on to the next step.

 Customising the website